tim-veldhuizen/SIM3/prj1-autonoom-prj1-autonoom/README.md

-# prj1-autonoom
+# SIM3
-Hello, welcome to the Project 1 GitHub repo of Loki ing.
+Hello, welcome to the SIM3GitHub repo of Loki ing.

 We built a 6 sensor line following robot, the sixth sensor is positioned a little bit from the hart of the machine.
 This robot is specifically designed to drive a course made up of 0 - 135 degree turns a pause symbol made of two horizontal lines with a white space of 14mm.
 This robot will also stop at a stop symbol.
 This robot does not use encoders.